jeremierostan/DashStudyNotes/README.md

 ```
 streamlit run dash_study_notes.py
 ```
 2) Upload an MP3 class recording through the app's interface.
+I recommend chunking class recordings into 15-20mn sections.
+If you are using Voice Notes on iPhone, many free tools will allow you to convert the file to an mp3 format online.
 3) Click the 'Transcribe' button to transcribe the audio.
 4) The app will display the transcription, a generated summary, and comprehension questions based on the summary.